rgambord/c99-doc/doc/sections/14/5/1/index.rst

 .. _9899_G.5.1p7:

+.. container:: snum

+   :ref:`7 <9899_G.5.1p7>`

-:ref:`7 <9899_G.5.1p7>` This implementation achieves the required treatment of infinities at the cost of only one isnan test in ordinary (finite) cases.
+This implementation achieves the required treatment of infinities at the cost of only one isnan test in ordinary (finite) cases.
 It is less than ideal in that undue overflow and underflow may occur.

 .. _9899_G.5.1p8:

+.. container:: snum

+   :ref:`8 <9899_G.5.1p8>`

-:ref:`8 <9899_G.5.1p8>` EXAMPLE 2 Division of two double \_Complex operands could be implemented as follows.
+EXAMPLE 2 Division of two double \_Complex operands could be implemented as follows.

 ::